automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Paronychodon.md

 # Paronychodon
-## Description: This "tooth taxon" didn't make it out of the 19th century.
+## This "tooth taxon" didn't make it out of the 19th century.